Joins of normal matrices, their spectrum, and applications: Acknowledgments

 \section{Acknowledgments}

 This work was supported by BrainsCAN at Western University through the Canada First Research Excellence Fund (CFREF), the NSF through a NeuroNex award (\#2015276), the Natural Sciences and Engineering Research Council of Canada (NSERC) grant R0370A01, and SPIRITS 2020 of Kyoto University.
-J.M.~gratefully acknowledges the Western University Faculty of Science Distinguished Professorship in 2020-2021.
-Parts of this article were written during the workshop ``Spectral graph and hypergraph theory: connections and applications" organized by the American Institute of Mathematics from December 6th to December 12th, 2021.
+J.M.~gratefully acknowledges the Western University Faculty of Science Distinguished Professorship for 2020-2021.
+We acknowledge the support of the Western Academy for Advance Research during the year 2022-2023.
+We thank Jacqueline Doan for her discussions and support at the initial stage of this work.
+Parts of this article were written during the workshop ``Spectral graph and hypergraph theory: connections and applications" organized by the American Institute of Mathematics.
 T.T.N. would like to thank the organizers of this conference and the American Institute of Mathematics for the stimulating working environment and kind hospitality.
+Last but not least, we thank the referees and the Editorial Board for a number of suggestions which helped us improve the exposition of the previous version of our paper.